Frequently Asked Questions (Residential)

 WHAT IS THE L.A.
 COUNTY TEMPORARY EVICTION MORATORIUM?

-*Note: Between October 1, 2020 and January 31, 2021, the County’s Moratorium will no longer apply to residential tenants facing eviction for nonpayment of rent due to COVID-19 related financial hardship.
-We will continue to update this information if additional state and federal legislation passes affecting the County’s Moratorium.
+*Note: Between October 1, 2020 and June 30, 2021, the County’s Moratorium will not apply to residential tenants facing eviction for nonpayment of rent due to COVID-19 related financial hardship, as they are covered under the state’s eviction moratorium.

 HOW DOES THE TEMPORARY MORATORIUM WORK?

 Residential Tenants (including mobilehome renters) covered under the County’s Moratorium must notify their landlord, through a self-certification within 7 days after rent is due, unless extenuating circumstances exist.
-Between October 1, 2020 and January 31, 2021, Residential Tenants must comply with the certification requirements established in AB 3088 in order to be protected from eviction.
+Between October 1, 2020 and June 30, 2021, Residential Tenants must comply with the certification requirements established in AB 3088 and Senate Bill (SB) 91 in order to be protected from eviction.
 If a residential tenant’s inability to pay rent is not directly related to COVID-19, they may be protected under the CDC Order and should comply with the certification requirements under that order.

-For more information on AB 3088 and the CDC Order, please visit:
+For more information on AB 3088, SB 91, and the CDC order, please visit:

 CDC Order – click here